Growing your career in finance: the top five skills you really need

-This ‘real world perspective’ is highlighted in the Strategy and Leadership module on our online MSc Finance and Strategy.
-This module allows you to critically consider the strategy of organisations and their strategic choices, and the influence that a change of management can have, within a variety of organisational contexts.
+This ‘real-world perspective’ is explored in the Strategy and Leadership unit of our online finance masters.
+It allows you to critically consider different organisations’ strategic choices and the influence that a change of management can have within a variety of organisational contexts.

 3. Commercial acumen

-Commercial acumen is about knowing your role, company and the world around you.
-In simple terms, this is about understanding how markets work and having insights into trends or technologies that are reshaping the financial landscape.
-But it involves going a little deeper than that and tapping into these trends to increase business success.
+Commercial acumen involves understanding how the markets work, having insights into trends or technologies that are reshaping the financial landscape and harnessing this knowledge to increase business success.

-As part of the Financial Technologies module on our online MSc Finance and Strategy, you’ll gain a strong understanding of financial technologies emerging within the sector.
-This allows you to critically examine the impact of the technologies and the potential risks that they hold for the future.
+For example, FinTech continues to disrupt the sector, transforming the ways financial services operate and interact with customers.
+As part of the Financial Technologies unit on our online MSc Finance and Strategy, you’ll gain a strong understanding of specific financial technologies emerging within the sector and the chance to explore the impact and potential risks posed by these.

 4. Capacity to innovate